Cmdgfx - draw 3d and graphic primitives (polygons,circles etc) in cmd window (now with 24-bit RGB support!)

-': using the server, it is possible to build a frame gradually in the buffer before finally showing it.
+'n': using the server, it is possible to build a frame gradually in the buffer before finally showing it.
 In order to do this, set the 'n' flag to disable output, and also disable any w or W flags that are active.
-When ready to show the image, disable the n flag and set the W flag again.
+When ready to show the image, set the W flag again.
 Building a frame gradually may sometimes be easier, and in some cases more efficient as it can save you from building very long strings for a single cmdgfx call (having very long strings in environment variables is bad for batch performance)

 Ok, that was way too much text that only very few will ever read...
 Anyway, finished soon...